 This will create a HP49G ROM image file with an empty User Port 2.

 To install Emu48 you may use the installer package which contain, among the binaries, some HP48 KML scripts or just unzip the emulator and the required emulator skins from archives into an empty directory.
-Finally you have to copy your ROM images into this directory and adjust the ROM image name to the name used in the corresponding KML script.
+Finally copy your ROM images into this directory and adjust the ROM image name to the name used in the corresponding KML script.
 When you first run Emu48, it will detect the directory in which you installed it, and will write the configuration to the registry at HKCU\Software\Emu48.

 When Emu48 is installed and you have put valid KML scripts and the corresponding ROM image(s) into your Emu48 installation directory, you can start Emu48.
 You'll see a "Choose Your KML Script" box.